artemkv/artemkv.github.io/cryptocurrencies.md

 - Proof of work requirement makes it really difficult to overpower the consensus
 - To put your side of fork in front you would have to provide proof of more work than the other side
 - So even if the valid transaction gets in a block, it can get invalidated if it happens to be on the "bad side" of a fork
-- Interestingly, you can proof the total amount of work done in the whole chain by looking just at 1 block (with the smallest hash) - see hyper log log
+- Interestingly, you can proof the total amount of work done in the whole chain by looking just at 1 block (with the smallest hash) - see "hyper log log"

 ### Pros